spacedogXYZ/common-cause-share/_posts/2020-09-18-are-you-ready-to-vote-in-november.md

 share_header: Spread the word!
 share_subhead: Make sure your friends are ready to go for the November election.
 share_text: "Today is #NationalVoterRegistrationDay!
 Voting is our chance to decide what's best for the future of our families, community, & country.
-Take 5 minutes today to make sure you are #VoteReady by registering to vote or checking your registration at nationalvoterregistrationday.org/register"
+Make sure you are #VoteReady by registering to vote or checking your registration at commoncause.org/vote"
 share_image: /assets/uploads/nvrd_socialshare.jpg
 ---
 ![Change the world in two minutes or less. #NationalVoterRegistrationDay](/assets/uploads/nvrd_page.jpg)